Flemish Beef & Beer Stew

 - Place a large cast iron frying pan or Dutch oven on the stove top over medium-high heat and add 1 tablespoon of butter.
 Brown the beef in the pan, taking care not to crowd the pieces together (you'll most likely want to work in batches).
 Once the beef has been well-browned (~3-4 minutes per batch), remove it from the pan and set it aside.

 - Add the bacon to the now-empty pan and cook until the fat is fully rendered and the bacon is a little bit crisp.

-- Reduce the heat to low and add the onions and garlic to the pan.
+- Reduce the heat to low and add the onions, garlic, and remaining butter to the pan.
 Cook slowly, until the onions are well-caramelized – on average 35-45 minutes.
 Ensure that your heat is truly low enough; a large coil on a gas stove may still be too hot when set on low, especially as the caramelization stage nears.

 - Add the beer to the pan and scrape it gently to deglaze any stuck-on bits.
 Bring the heat back up to medium-high and simmer until the liquid is reduced by about ¼.

 - Transfer the contents of the frying pan and the beef to an electric pressure cooker, slow cooker, or large Dutch Oven (see next step for cooking variations).
 Add the beef stock, sugar, vinegar, thyme, parsley, and bay leaf.
 You may wish to lightly salt the dish at this point, but adjust the final taste closer to the completion point.